mbodm/cdis/NET48.md

 - Add missing `using` statements in source files (result of `<ImplicitUsings>` change)
 - Convert `Main()` to old style (IntelliSense has a Quick Action to do this for you)
 - Publish with default setttings (in a `net48` project you can't change them)

+#### Earlier Windows versions

+.NET Framework (4.8, 4.6, and so on) supports earlier Windows versions anyway.
+You just need to install the .NET Framework runtime on that Windows machine.
+In the worst case you need to download the source, change the target framework (in example from .NET Framework 4.8 to .NET Framework 4.6) and re-compile it.

+Fictional: But even when i would stick to the NET8 route, it would be also very simple, to make a console application running on older Windows versions.

+Knowing myself, i assume i would not offer published binaries for that Windows versions, out of the box and ready to download, on the "Releases" page.
+I would be just too lazy to do this by myself, for sure. 😄 Cause the target audience is just not that huge, in my opinion.

+But nonetheless, it would be also rather easy to do this on your own: You would just need to download the source and compile it as _framework-dependent_, instead of _self-contained_.
+Then you could install the separate .NET 8.0 or .NET 6.0 runtime on Windows 7/8 and the CLI tool would run like a charm.
+You can find more information [here](https://learn.microsoft.com/en-us/dotnet/core/install/windows#windows-7--81--server-2012).

+So, there is always good support for earlier Windows versions, regardless what.